Info for Authors – Social Media Guide

 - Discuss every milestone—including title brainstorming, cover creation, tour city planning, etc.— and share them as they happen.

-- Run contests and giveaways for your book and other items fans would love.
-Entries could be photo posts or fun written content.
+- Run contests and giveaways for your book and other items your readers would love.

 - Ask questions with a payoff.
 Don’t just ask: “What is your all-time favorite character in ____ genre” but tell people their answers will be used to create a list or some other type of content.
 Give them recognition.

 - Respond to fans.
-Simple @replies on Twitter are VERY powerful.
-Sure, it’s building an audience one person at a time, but that’s how businesses are made.
+Simple @replies on Twitter are very powerful.

-- Guest blog about topics that are helpful to the audience of the host blog.
+- Guest-blog about topics that are helpful to the audience of the host blog.
 For instance, a fiction author can talk about the craft of developing characters on a blog for writers, or their favorite books of all time on a publishing blog.
 For every niche/topic, there’s a blog.

-- Run Q&A sessions with fans via Twitter, Facebook Live, Google Hangouts, etc. This could be a one-hour session, all text-based or with video, and should be promoted widely.
+- Run Q&A sessions with your readers via Twitter, Facebook Live, Google Hangouts, etc. This could be a one-hour session, all text-based or with video, and should be promoted widely.
 What do readers want to know?
 What topic or types of answers would attract a wider readership?

-- Create a virtual book tour where you promote local bookstores on your social media, even if you can’t visit them.
-You could even do a live Google Hangout Q&A, Facebook Live, Instagram Live session in conjunction with a bookstore or book group.
+- Create a virtual book tour in which you promote local bookstores on your social media, even if you can’t visit them.
+You could even do a live Google Hangout Q&A, Facebook Live, or Instagram Live session in conjunction with a bookstore or book group.

-- Share content from the book like images, charts, or recipes.
+- Share content from the book, such as images, charts, or recipes.

 - Find partners.
 It’s impossibly hard to build something without the help of others.
 Create relationships with other authors who are active on social media.
-Think of ways to work together and help each other out.
+Think of ways to work together and help one another out.

 - Follow your publisher on social and tag us in all relevant posts.
 This allows us to see your post and share it with our followers.